 This will mitigate the risk to the security of supply in the electricity market by preventing generators from becoming insolvent due to extremely high imbalance charges and credit requirements.

 Interactions

 GC0160 is a consequential modification to the primary BSC modification P448.
-If you would like more information on the BSC Modification P448 please click here.

-There are expected impact(s) on the Electricity Balancing Regulation (EBR) Article 18 T&Cs.
+The Workgroup concluded that GC0160 does have impact(s) on the Electricity Balancing Regulation Article 18 T&Cs.

 What is the issue?